On regular graphs equienergetic with their complements: Introduction

+We refer to the books \cite{BH} or \cite{CDS} for a complete viewpoint of spectral theory of graphs, and to \cite{Gu} for a survey on energy of graphs, see also the book \cite{LSG} which contains many open problems related to energy of graphs.

 Let $\Gamma_1$ and $\Gamma_2$ be two graphs with the same number of vertices.
 The graphs are said \textit{isospectral} if $Spec(\Gamma_1) = Spec(\Gamma_2)$ and \textit{equienergetic} if $E(\Gamma_1) = E(\Gamma_2)$.
 It is clear by the definitions that isospectrality implies equienergeticity, but the converse does not hold in general.
-There are many papers on these problems (see for instance \cite{Ba}, \cite{GPI}, \cite{HX}, \cite{Il}, \cite{Ra} and the references therein).
+There are many papers on these problems (see for instance \cite{Ba}, \cite{GPI}, \cite{HX}, \cite{Il}, \cite{RW}, \cite{Ra}, \cite{Ra2} and the references therein).

-This work deals with the following question: \textit{which regular graphs are equienergetic (and non-isospectral) with their own complements?} If a graph $\G$ and its complement $\bar \G$ are equienergetic we will say, as in \cite{RPPAG}, that they are \textit{complementary equienergetic} graphs.
+This work deals with the following question: \textit{which regular graphs are equienergetic (and non-isospectral) with their own complements?} If a graph $\G$ and its complement $\overline \G$ are equienergetic we will say, as in \cite{A+} or \cite{RPPAG}, that they are \textit{complementary equienergetic} graphs.
 Self-complementary graphs are trivially complementary equienergetic, so the interest is put on non self-complementary graphs.

 In the literature, there are few examples or classifications of complementary equienergetic graphs.
-There is a classification for double line graphs: if $G$ is a regular graph, then $L^2(G)$ and $\overline{L^2(G)}$ are equienergetic if and only if $G=K_6$ (\cite{RGWH}).
-Ali et al \cite{A+} recently determined all complementary equienergetic graphs with at most 10 vertices.
-In \cite{RPPA} some pairs of complementary equienergetic graphs are given, such as the line graphs of complete bipartite graphs $L(K_{m,n})$ with $m,n \ge 2$ and two families of srg having parameters $srg(4n^2,2n^2-n, n^2-n, n^2-n)$ with $n>1$ and $srg(n^2,3n-3, n,6)$ with $n>2$.
-Furthermore, strongly regular graphs having $OA$ parameters are complementary equienergetic (\cite{RPPAG}).
+There is a classification for double line graphs: if $\Gamma$ is a regular graph, then $L^2(\Gamma)$ and $\overline{L^2(\Gamma)}$ are equienergetic if and only if $\Gamma=K_6$ \cite{RGWH}.
+Ali et al \cite{A+} recently determined all (possible) complementary equienergetic graphs $\G$ and all (possible) complementary equienergetic line graphs $L(\G)$, where $\G$ has at most 10 vertices.
+They also showed that the incidence graph $IG(\ell,\ell-1,\ell-2)$ of a symmetric 2-design $2-(\ell,\ell-1,\ell-2)$ is complementary equienergetic \cite{A+}.
+In \cite{RPPA}, Ramane et al give some pairs of complementary equienergetic graphs, such as the line graphs of complete bipartite graphs $L(K_{m,n})$ with $m,n \ge 2$ and two families of strongly regular graphs having parameters $srg(4n^2,2n^2-n, n^2-n, n^2-n)$ with $n>1$ and $srg(n^2,3n-3, n,6)$ with $n>2$.
+These families of strongly regular graphs are part of a general family (see Remark~\ref{rem cite})).
+Furthermore, Ramane et al \cite{RPPAG} recently proved that strongly regular graphs having orthogonal array ($OA$) parameters are complementary equienergetic.